September 28th, 2023

 Real estate investing is not a passing fancy.
 Everyone wants to do it, but not everyone knows how to do it effectively.
 Some try to engage real estate agents to help them in seeking good residential properties or hire consultants to advise them on commercial properties.
+However, you should be aware of commonly used real estate terms.

-The Fair Market Value of a property is its reasonable sales price in the open market that buyers usually quote.
+The Fair Market Value (FMV) of a property is its reasonable sales price in the open market that buyers usually quote.
 It gives the actual real-time valuation of the property at a particular point in time.
-FMV helps buyers to gauge if they are paying the right price for their property.
+FMV helps buyers to gauge if they are paying the right purchase price for their property.

 Appreciation refers to the increase in value of a property over some time.
-Commercial property owners will see a definite appreciation in their property value if they buy or build it in an upcoming or busy area.
+Commercial property managers and owners will see a definite appreciation in their property value if they buy or build it in an upcoming or busy area.

 Closing costs refer to the fees that you pay when you close a real estate transaction.
-These costs could be in the form of inspection fees, real estate transfer fees, loan origination fees, etc.
+These costs could be in the form of inspection fees, estate transfer fees, loan origination fees, etc.

-Closing fees and processing fees usually amount to 2-5% of the purchase price of the property.
-Both Residential and Commercial property owners must plan their budget keeping a certain amount aside for the closing costs.
+Closing fees and processing fees usually amount to 2 - 5% of the purchase price of the property.
+Both residential and commercial property owners must plan their budget keeping a certain amount aside for the closing costs.

 Gross Rental Income is the amount collected as base rent plus any additional charges levied as parking charges, pet charges, etc. Security deposits are not taken into account under GRI.